GenericMappingTools/gmt/doc_modern/rst/source/gmtvector.rst

 .. only:: not man

-    gmtvector - Operations on Cartesian vectors in 2-D and 3-D
+    Operations on Cartesian vectors in 2-D and 3-D

 Synopsis
 --------